-Reduces signs of ageing
+Reduces Signs of Ageing

 Supplementation of bee pollen has shown to reduce lipofuscin within heart muscles as well as preventing its increase in the liver, brain and adrenal gland cells (Liu, X.L., et al., 1990).

-One of bee pollens hydrophobic compounds bring about an antimicrobial benefit, showing a positive effect against Viridans Streptococci.
+One of the bee pollens hydrophobic compounds bring about an antimicrobial benefit, showing a positive effect against Viridans Streptococci.
 There is a regional variant for the antimicrobial effect that bee pollen has, for instance in Turkey bee pollen was found to be antibacterial against 13 distinct strains of bacteria (Campos, M.G.R., et al., 2010).

-Pollen in the treatment of Burn Wounds
+Pollen in the Treatment of Burn Wounds

-Bee pollen contains kaempferol, a substance that inhibits the activity of two specific enzymes, hyaluronidase and elastase, resulting in an increased strength of connective tissue and the sealing of blood vessels.
+Bee pollen contains kaempferol, a substance that inhibits the activity of two specific enzymes, hyaluronidase and elastase, resulting in increased strength of connective tissue and the sealing of blood vessels.

 Kaempferol has been shown to reduce pain and prevent the aggregation of platelets as well as reducing inflammatory swelling and improving circulation.

 Bee Pollen includes a wide variety of nutrients, it is a functional superfood that is like natures multivitamin.
 It is plentiful in both vitamins and minerals as well as phenolic acid and flavonoids such as rutin and quercetin.
-Bee pollen contains silicon, molybdenum, boron, enzymes and sterols.
-Each pollen has its own chemical specificity that is influenced by the plant species that produce the pollen and the type of bees that collect it (there is a distinction between wild and cultivating bee colonies) (Collin, S., et al., 1995).
+Bee pollen contains silicon, molybdenum, boron, enzymes, and sterols.
+Each pollen has its chemical specificity that is influenced by the plant species that produce the pollen and the type of bees that collect it (there is a distinction between wild and cultivating bee colonies) (Collin, S., et al., 1995).

 Phenolic phytochemicals are incredibly abundant in bee pollen.
 All plant life contains phenolic acids, it is present for protection against biological and environmental stressors, such as bacterial and fungal attacks (Vattem, D.A., et al., 2015).
 Phenolic compounds in bee pollen display abilities to scavenge free radicals, neutralize xenobiotics and reduce oxidative stress on organs (Fernandes, P.A.R., et al., 2016).

 Flavonoids provide plants with pigment, particularly vegetables and fruit.
 They are also integral to human health as they are proficient free radical scavengers, as well as being powerful antioxidants.
-Flavonoids strengthen our bodies protective enzyme system and provide cardiovascular protection, the reduction and prevention r old age-related diseases and cancer.
+Flavonoids strengthen our body’s protective enzyme system and provide cardiovascular protection, the reduction, and prevention r old age-related diseases and cancer.
 Some flavonoids have even been linked to being potentially anti-HIV, however, more research needs to be done (Yao, L.H., et al., 2004).

 Rutin, a flavonoid, is sensitive to prolonged storage and heat, therefore bee products, such as pollen, that are abundant in it are an example of a high-quality product (Ranieri, A., et al., 2017).